storybookjs/marko/MIGRATION.md

 ### Client API changes

-#### Removed support for duplicate kinds
+#### Deprecated support for duplicate kinds

-In 6.0 we removed the ability to split a kind's (component's) stories into multiple files because it was causing issues in hot module reloading (HMR).
+In 6.0 we deprecated the ability to split a kind's (component's) stories into multiple files because it was causing issues in hot module reloading (HMR).
+It will likely be removed completely in 7.0.

-If you had N stories that contained `export default { title: 'foo/bar' }` (or the MDX equivalent `<Meta title="foo/bar">`), Storybook will now throw the error `Duplicate title '${kindName}' used in multiple files`.
+If you had N stories that contained `export default { title: 'foo/bar' }` (or the MDX equivalent `<Meta title="foo/bar">`), Storybook will now raise the warning `Duplicate title '${kindName}' used in multiple files`.

 To split a component's stories into multiple files, e.g. for the `foo/bar` example above: